Generation Z in the United States: General trends

 One of the defining moments when the first wave of Generation Z came of age was the 2017 Women's March.
 Protestors wore their distinctive pink pussyhats.

 In 2018, Gallup found that overall, younger adults tended to lean liberal while older adults tilted conservative.
 Although American voters below the age of 30 are much less likely to identify with the Democratic Party in 2024 than in 2008, youth support for the political left continues to hold during the early 2020s.
 However, by 2025, polls consistently show that in terms of political views, Generation Z can be divided into two main groups.
 For the first group, which came of age before the pandemic, the defining political events of their formative years were the first term of President Donald Trump, the Women's March, the Black Lives Matter movement, and gun-control demonstrations.
 This group tends to lean to the left.
 The second group experienced COVID lockdowns as secondary students and became adults during the presidency of Joe Biden.
 This group is noticeably more conservative than the first; for them, the Make America Great Again movement (MAGA) is counterculture.
 They are also more mistrustful of authority.

 But overall, neither group fits neatly into one of the two main political parties of the United States.

-As of 2024, the majority of Generation Z does not align with either major political parties of the United States.
-They generally expect more substantive information on policies before casting their vote.
-Some of the key issues for this cohort are climate change, gender equality, reproductive rights, and gun violence.
-But the single most important issue for Generation Z is the economy, including inflation, the cost of housing, income inequality, and taxes.
+In fact, they largely distrust them and generally expect more substantive information on policies before casting their vote.
+While some of the key issues for this cohort are climate change, gender equality, reproductive rights, and gun violence, economic concerns are the most important ones for Generation Z, especially inflation, the cost of housing, income inequality, and taxes.
 Among college students, the top issues are healthcare reforms, the cost of education, and civil rights.
 Most do not care about Middle Eastern conflicts and the associated protests on college campuses, but are more interested in lucrative careers after graduation.
 Among young men, a majority think that both parties hold extreme views, but that the Republican Party is more so than the Democratic Party.
 Being disappointed at the status quo has been an impetus for them to run for office, taking advantage of the fact that a majority of voters would like to see younger faces in politics.